Left-wing populism: South Africa

-Julius Malema, the former leader of the African National Congress Youth League, broke away from the center-left African National Congress to form the Economic Freedom Fighters.
+Julius Malema, the former leader of the African National Congress Youth League, broke away from the center-left African National Congress to form the Economic Freedom Fighters (EFF).
 The EFF are notable for their extreme black nationalism, which has been accused by critics of including anti-Asian racism, anti-White racism, and antisemitism.
 This also includes radical economic reforms inspired by Marxism-Leninism, including land reform without compensation.
 The EFF is also extremely anti-West, to the point of actively trying to support Russia's invasion and occupation in Ukraine and has denied the well documented war crimes committed by Russia, as well as the Belt and road initiative within Africa itself.
 However, the EFF is not socially conservative.
 In fact, voters for the EFF are the mostly likely of all voters in South Africa to support same-sex marriage, which has been legal since 2006.

 In the run-up to the 2024 South African general election, former president Jacob Zuma has formed his own political party, uMkhonto we Sizwe.
 Named after the former paramilitary wing of the ANC of the same name, Zuma has been trying to position himself as supporting a more legitimate version of the ANC.
 MK, as Zuma's party is also known, calls for deporting illegal immigrants to South Africa, land reform without compensation, and opposition to same-sex marriage, the latter making it in opposition to the ANC on that one particular issue.

 Zimbabwe

-Former dictator Robert Mugabe and his ZANU–PF party are seen as populist by many observers.
+Former prime minister Robert Mugabe and his ZANU–PF party are seen as populist by many observers.
 Mugabe's ideology combined African nationalism with socialist economics and a broad-based appeal to the people.
 The most notably policies of ZANU–PF are their land reforms.